gohugoio/hugo/content/templates/content-view-templates.md

         summary.html
 ```

 Hugo also has support for a default content template to be used in the event that a specific template has not been provided for that type.
-The default type works the same as the other types, but the directory must be called "_default".
-Content views can also be defined in the "_default" directory.
+Content views can also be defined in the `_default` directory and will work the same as layouts for other types who eventually fall trickle down to this directory.

 ```bash